Purchased Referred Care

 2. Lake County Tribal Health Purchased Referred Care Program is the payor of last resort and all available alternate resources must be utilized first.

 a.
-Patients must apply for an alternate resource (i.e., Medi-Cal) and obtain the alternate resource or a valid Medi-Cal denial letter before they may become PRC eligible.
+Patients must apply for all available alternate resources (i.e., Medicare, Medi-Cal or other available programs) and obtain the alternate resource or a valid Medi-Cal denial letter before they may become PRC eligible.

 b.
 Valid Medi-Cal denial reasons include: being over resources and being over income.
 Non-valid denial reasons are: missing appointment, not turning in required documentation.
 A copy of the valid denial letter must be submitted and will be valid for a year.